GrahamCampbell/Laravel-Exceptions/README.md

 $ composer require graham-campbell/exceptions
 ```

 Once  installed, you need to register the `GrahamCampbell\Exceptions\ExceptionsServiceProvider` service provider in your `config/app.php`.
-You then MUST change your `App\Exceptions\Handler` class to extend `GrahamCampbell\Exceptions\NewExceptionHandler` for Laravel 5.3/5.4 or `GrahamCampbell\Exceptions\ExceptionHandler` for Laravel 5.1/5.2, rather than extending `Illuminate\Foundation\Exceptions\Handler`, or if you're using Lumen, you're going to want to extend `GrahamCampbell\Exceptions\LumenExceptionHandler`.
+You then MUST change your `App\Exceptions\Handler` class to extend `GrahamCampbell\Exceptions\ExceptionHandler`.

 ## Whoops Support